chamberlainh/Moquegua_Morphology/README.md

 ### AMS

-This folder contains raw, calibrated, and modeled AMS radiocarbon data.
+This folder contains the raw, calibrated, and modeled AMS radiocarbon data.

 ### Morpholotical Analysis